 - I also really love coffee and much prefer making my own espresso at home (!) and the best coffee to date is a beautifully smooth and delicious one from North Queensland from a coffee grinder called Sipping Duck.
 Yes, you can order online.
 (I’m also trying to get into fresh tea).

 - Speaking of tea, this weekend, I’m going to a Ladies High Tea and I’m excited about that.
 Cute dress, heels and make-up – here I come!

-What very real and very normal things are you into these days – particularly things that YOU would think were TOTALLY boring (but is possibly REALLY interesting to the rest of the world)?
+Well, I’ve just jumped that hurdle so why not you?
+If you’re feeling like business should be “just business” all thanks to what the business world taught us 10+ years ago, how about you tell us all: What very real and very normal things are you into these days – particularly things that YOU would think were TOTALLY boring (but is possibly REALLY interesting to the rest of the world)?
 Comment below and then share a blog on it too!
 Let’s share in this greater collective relationship.
 I would love to know where to find your blog post, too!